Undergraduate Admissions (Dual Degree)

 Student's applying to the professional (graduate-level) phase of Whitworth's MSAT program must first complete the following admission requirements:

 - a bachelor's degree from a regionally accredited institution

 Current Whitworth students in the five-year accelerated track must demonstrate successful completion of all undergraduate major and general education requirements prior to starting the professional phase of the MSAT program.

 - completion online of Athletic Training application materials (including current résumé, written essay and references; no GRE required);

 - more than 60 observation hours documented in at least two different clinical location/practice settings (click here for Observation Hours Verification Form);

 - a successful interview with the AT program Admissions Committee (if needed);

 - completion of the prerequisite courses listed below with a grade "C" or better within the last eight years.
-(Eight-year expiration does not apply to the writing and psychology courses.)
+(Eight-year expiration does not apply to the psychology course.)
 Equivalent Whitworth courses are suggested in parentheses.
 Prerequisite courses must be completed prior to starting the MSAT cohort in July but do not need to be completed at the time of application.
 If requirements are in progress, please note the anticipated date on the Course Equivalency Worksheet.

-- Anatomy & Physiology: Two courses in a combined Anatomy & Physiology sequence (i.e. Anatomy & Physiology I & II), or one course in each anatomy and physiology; must include a laboratory experience (HS 220, HS 221)
+- Anatomy & Physiology: Two courses in a combined anatomy & physiology sequence (e.g., anatomy & physiology I & II), or one course in each anatomy and physiology; must include a laboratory experience (HS 220, HS 221)